ShamblesSM/LuxorFontFactory/README.md

 release is recommended. <https://nodejs.org>

 1. Clone the repository.
-2. In the repository's directory, run `npm install -g`
+2. In the repository's directory, run `npm install --save-dev`
+3. In the same directory, run `npm run build`
+4. Finally, run `npm install -g`
-3. After that you can now enter `LuxorFontFactory` in a command prompt to invoke the program.
+5. After that you can now enter `LuxorFontFactory` in a command prompt to invoke the program.

 ## Usage